davidbroughsmyth/riscv_dev_env/samples/alu/README.md

 ### C based 4bit ALU

-Using godbolt to show compilation and execution: https://godbolt.org/z/a9dv6Mrnf
+Using godbolt to show compilation and execution of RISC-V: https://godbolt.org/z/a9dv6Mrnf

 -- compile to risc-v
 ```